 How do hybrid models work, and when should you use one?

 Hybrid models pair in-house strategic leadership with an agency handling creative production and optimization.
-You might have an internal UA lead managing strategy while the agency produces 50 to 100 test creatives monthly, tests audiences, and optimizes bids.
-This approach typically costs 60 to 70 percent less than full agency while keeping strategic control.
+You might have an internal UA lead managing strategy while the agency handles creative testing, audience experiments, and bid optimization.
+This approach can meaningfully reduce costs compared to a full-service agency engagement while keeping strategic control.
+Understanding what performance creative agencies actually do helps clarify this split: creative is widely recognized as one of the most significant drivers of ad performance variance.

 The ideal hybrid setup